 10. Appoint a member for a one-year term to the Distinguished Teaching Award Selection Committee.

 11. Appoint a member (each year) to the Nominating Committee.

 1. Follow-up on programs begun during his or her term as Chair.

 3. Act in place of Chairperson if that officer cannot fulfill his/her position.

 4. Serve on Program Committee.

 5. Chair the Distinguished Teaching Award Committee.

 For more information about the position, contact our current chair, William Cherowitzo at firstname.lastname@example.org.
 If you're interested in the position, please let one of the members of the nominating committee know as soon as possible.
 The members of the Nominating Committee are Jeff Berg (Jeff.Berg@arapahoe.edu), Cathy Bonan-Hamada (email@example.com) and Lynne Ipina, University of Wyoming.

 Colorado Mesa University

-The 2012 Rocky Mountain Section Meeting will be held on the Auraria campus, near downtown Denver, on Friday and Saturday, April 13-14, 2012.
+The 2013 Rocky Mountain Section Meeting will be held at Adams State University in Alamosa on Friday and Saturday, April 26-27, 2013.